edgio-docs/edgio-docs/guides/production.md

   mywebsite.xyz.
 599    IN    A        151.101.193.79
   ```

-### Allow {{ PRODUCT_NAME }} IP Addresses
+### Allowing {{ PRODUCT_NAME }} IP Addresses

 Before going live, ensure that all {{ PRODUCT_NAME }} IP addresses are allowed in the security layer in front of your origin and/or API servers.
-The IP addresses you need to allow can be found on the _IP Allow List_ section of the _Networking_ tab.
+The IP addresses you need to allow can be found on the _IP Whitelist_ section of the _Networking_ tab.
 Note that your IP addresses may differ from the ones shown above.

 ## TLS/SSL